adrom123/Getting_and_Cleaning_Data_Ass4/README.md

  1) a tidy data set as described in the assignment instructions (See link below) https://www.coursera.org/learn/data-cleaning/peer/FIZtT/getting-and-cleaning-data-course-project

- 2) a link to a Github repository with your script for performing the analysis,
+ 2) a link to a Github repository with your script for performing the analysis

  3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md

 ## Link to Raw Data